Pyrausta inornatalis

 Pyrausta inornatalis, the inornate pyrausta moth, is a moth in the family Crambidae.
 It was described by Charles H. Fernald in 1885.
 It is found in United States, where it has been recorded from Arizona, California, Florida, Arkansas, Kansas, Louisiana, Missouri, Oklahoma, Tennessee and Texas.
 It is also found in Mexico.
+It has also been recorded as being in Alabama, Illinois, Oregon, Georgia, Kentucky, Mississippi, North Carolina, South Carolina, Virginia, and West Virginia.